 Lowering The Ceiling

-The planning permission regulations make raising the height of the existing roof ridge very difficult, if not impossible.
+And, this is often the only option available to the home owner as the planning regulations make raising the height of the existing roof ridge very difficult, if not impossible.

 A dormer structure can of course add extra headroom to a roof slope but increasing the overall headroom without a dormer can be accomplished by the design and structure of the new loft floor.